Note: There is now a newer Novel Coronavirus (COVID-19) Situation Report 46.

 A “trust chain” with employers and employees – the world of work

 Such a “trust chain” has been established around the world of work.
 Workers spend approximately one-third of their adult lives at work.
 Because of this, employers and businesses can serve as amplifiers of trusted information about COVID-19 for employees.
-Employers in both private and public sector are asking how to protect their staff, contractors and customers from COVID-19.
+Employers in both private and public sectors are asking about how to protect their staff, contractors, and customers from COVID-19.
 Employees associations and trade unions are also seeking information on how WHO policies, guidance, and recommendations can be implemented in their workplace settings.

 The engagement with trade unions has allowed many concerns to be raised around issues that could impact upon the effectiveness of public health policies and interventions aimed at containing the COVID–19 epidemic.
 These include issues such as infection prevention and rights of public–facing workers in health, social care, and retail sectors; safe staffing levels when sickness absences may lead to fewer workers facing potentially unsafe increases in workload; income protection for those isolated, self-isolating or requiring time off work because of school/transport closures; and discussions with employers on remote working and flexible working patterns.
 EPI-WIN also works closely with the WHO Health Workforce Department that collaborates with approximately 80 global health worker associations.